maturner5/turtlescrape/README.md

 ## Notice
 This project is most definetly broken in ways.
 But we all start somewhere, so input is definetly appreciated.
+Not all websites let you scrape them.
+I have yet to figure out a workaround for that problem so in the meantime this code just throws up an error.